Special General Meeting

 Your Vote matters

-We need your support for this proposal.
-This transition will not change our purpose or mission, but is about strengthening our house-keeping and providing clarity over our role in the agricultural industry.
+We need member support for this proposal.
+This transition will not change our purpose or mission, but is about strengthening our governance and providing clarity over our role in the agricultural industry.

 GGA aims to remain transparent and effective – your interests remain our priority.

 If members approve the amendments to the Rules, GGA would then need to take steps to apply for registration as a charity the Australian Charities and NFP Commission (ACNC).
-Upon receiving charity registration, GGA will be entitled to the valuable tax concessions and endorsements.
+Upon receiving charity registration, GGA would have certainty that it would be entitled to the valuable tax concessions and endorsements.

-Over the next few weeks, we will continue to provide opportunities to hear from experts to ensure you have all the information about these proposed amendments to make an informed decision at the Special General Meeting on 21 March 2025.
+Over the next few weeks, the GGA Board will continue to reach out to our members to ensure you have all the information about these proposed amendments to make an informed decision at the Special General Meeting on 21 March 2025.

-The power to Vote is exclusive to Grower Group Members approved at the last GGA Board meeting prior to the last call for nominations.
+The power to vote is exclusive to Grower Group Members approved at the last GGA Board meeting, for those attending in the SGM in person.

 The 49 Voting Grower Group Members of the GGA include: